So, you need to find where to buy dry ice and have no idea where to start?

 Let’s be honest, most of us don’t need it very often since buying a few bags of ice is enough.

-But for those rare times (maybe you’re going camping, shipping some frozen food, or want to make that classic spooky fog for Halloween), it’s totally normal to wonder where you can even get this stuff.
+But for those rare times (maybe you’re going camping, shipping some frozen food, or want to make that classic spooky fog for Halloween), it’s totally normal to wonder where you can even find it.

-I’ve had to buy it a few times myself, so I put together this guide to answer all your questions.
+I’ve had to buy dry ice a few times myself, so I put together this guide to make it easy for you.

 Table of Contents

-Where to buy: Your best bet is usually a major grocery store like Walmart, Costco, Safeway, or Kroger.
-Some gas stations and local ice suppliers sell dry ice too.
+- Where to Buy: Your best bet is usually a major grocery store like Walmart, Costco, Safeway, or Kroger.

-Transport: Put it in an insulated cooler but make sure it’s not airtight.
-You need to let the gas escape.
+- Transport: Put it in an insulated cooler but make sure it’s not airtight.
 Crack a few windows in your car for ventilation.

-Storage: NEVER store dry ice in a sealed container or your regular home freezer.
-Trust me on this.
-The gas pressure can build up and literally cause an explosion.
+- Storage: Trust me on this one: NEVER store dry ice in a sealed container or your regular home freezer.
+The gas pressure can cause an explosion.

 Find Dry Ice Near You

-For best results, click the “View larger map” link on the map (a new window will open with a search bar where you can type in any city, address, or zip code.)
+For best results, click “View larger map” (a new window will open with a search bar where you can type in any city, address, or zip code.)

 Before we get to the list, let me answer one of the most often asked questions about who sells dry ice, “Does Walmart sell dry ice?“.